 Ontario 511 aims to provide commercial vehicle operators (including truck and bus drivers) with information to assist in planning your travel.
 If you have any comments on how we can further assist you with planning please Contact Us.

-A modified Ontario 511 website design to improve user experience for truck drivers and buses.
-‘Trucker Mode’ introduces a website that focuses on truck and bus driver information.
-When in ‘Trucker Mode’, the Ontario 511 website shows truck information at the top of the ‘Map Legend’ and displays truck driver layers and information on the interactive map.
+Ontario 511 website design modified to improve user experience for truck and bus drivers.
+"Trucker Mode" features a website focused on providing information to truck and bus drivers.
+In “trucker mode”, the Ontario 511 website displays truck information at the top of the “map legend” and displays layers and truck driver information on the interactive map.

-Safe places for truck and bus drivers to stop and rest are found at various locations in Ontario.
-The Ontario 511 website indicates whether the areas are open or closed, as well as the amenities available.
-Some areas may only be open during the summer season.
+Safe places for truck and bus drivers to stop and rest can be found at various locations across Ontario.
+The Ontario 511 website advises if areas are open or closed, as well as what amenities are available.
+Some places may be open only during the summer season.

-Ontario 511 provides the location of all Ministry of Transportation owned/managed Truck Rest Areas.
-Additional information including rest area amenities can also be found on Ontario 511.
+Ontario 511 provides the location of all truck rest areas owned / operated by the Ministry of Transportation.
+Additional information, including rest stop facilities, is also available on Ontario 511.